 We had a major wind and rain event in the White Mountains last October, that caused major flooding and downed many trees.
 While I’d seen a trip report on New England Trail Conditions that mentioned blow-downs (trees) on the Carter Moriah Trail between Zeta Pass and South Carter Mountain, I was surprised by what we found.
 Many trees still blocked the trail, though some had obviously been cleared.
 Given the snow depth and rugged terrain along the Carter Ridge, we couldn’t walk around these obstructions and had to tunnel under them instead on our bellies.
 It was exhausting work, weighed down by snowshoes and full winter gear.
 Type II fun.
 Most definitely.

 There was about 1 foot of snow on the ground and the 19 Mile Brook Trail was packed down well enough that we could hike up it in microspikes.
-After 1.9 miles, we turned up the Carter Dome Trail and continued in micrsopikes.
-There was a few inches of unconsolidated powder on top of a packed down layer, but it became increasingly soft as we climbed.
+After 1.9 miles, we turned up the Carter Dome Trail and continued in microspikes.
+There were a few inches of unconsolidated powder on top of a packed down layer, but it became increasingly soft as we climbed.
 I switched to snowshoes at 2800′ and my friends soon followed my example.

 It’d been a long time since, at least 3 years, since I’d hiked any of these trails.
 I’d burned out on them when I finished hiking my Winter 4000 footers in 2014 and stayed away, hiking other trails I’d never been on before.
 So this hike was a reunion of sorts and a chance to discover the changes to the trails that have been wrought in the interim.
 The trails in the White Mountains are surprisingly dynamic and subject to change by maintainers, erosion, and the wind.
 Local maps seldom reflect the changes, which is why you can’t put all of your faith in your GPS if you download trail routes and plan to follow them literally on hikes.